awslabs/aws-sdk-kotlin/CONTRIBUTING.md

 #### Binary Compatibility Validation
-This repository uses [Kotlin's binary compatibility validator plugin](https://github.com/Kotlin/binary-compatibility-validator) to help protect backwards compatibility across releases.
+This repository uses [Kotlin's binary compatibility validator plugin](https://github.com/Kotlin/binary-compatibility-validator) to help preserve backwards compatibility across releases.

 The plugin will automatically run during a build with no extra steps needed from the developer.
 If a backwards incompatible change is introduced, the build will fail.